 - Press the DOWN button (electric) or open the control valve (manual/hydraulic) lowering patient so that his feet rest on the base of the lift, straddling the mast.
 Close the control valve.

-Below is a diagram of a typical "Internet image" (see diagram 1) of a typical padded U-Sling.
+Below is a diagram of a typical "Internet image" (see diagram 1) of a padded U-Sling.
 The image is meaningless if you do not have a visual of what this looks like when in actual use.
 See diagram 2 showing the patient in a comfortable seated position facing the attendant.
-Feet should rest on the base of the lift.
+Patient's feet can rest on the base of the lift.